tweag/pirouette/DESIGN.md

 ### Conversion to prenex normal form

-This transformation puts signatures into some kind of a normal form where type arguments all go before the term arguments.
+This transformation puts signatures into a normal form where type arguments all go before the term arguments.
 This is required by monomorphisation.

 ### Removal of excessive arguments